mintapi/mintapi/README.md

 ## Complete Setup
 ### MFA Authentication Methods
-You can handle MFA in one of two ways: email or TOTP (**T**ime-based **O**ne-**T**ime **P**assword).
+You can handle MFA in one of four ways: text, voice, email, or TOTP (**T**ime-based **O**ne-**T**ime **P**assword).
 TOTP is strongly recommended.
-While Mint supports authentication via Voice, `mintapi` currently does not.
+`mintapi` does not support automated MFA through voice or text.

 While you may disable MFA altogether, doing so is not recommended.
 Not only will it decrease your account security,